Having bought a snazzy XP-Pen 22 Pro through Amazon, I discovered that the pen didn't work on Elive 3.7.x

 Searching around i found the solution to be relatively simple.
 And hey .... it works.

-This part you do need, either way:
+- This part you do need:

-Download the drivers for Linux here:
+Download the app/drivers for Linux here:

-and there is an issue with xrandr that requires a cloning of your main screen as the pointer calibration will otherwise try to span both screens i.e it acts like a mouse.
+There is an issue with xrandr that requires a cloning of your main screen as the pointer calibration will otherwise try to span both screens i.e it acts like a mouse.

 When using screens next to each other aka not-cloned.